webdev1001/woomobile/readme.txt

 WooMobile will try to connect to your secure site first if available.
 If not, then it will fall back to an unsecured connection.

 == Changelog ==

+= 1.2 =
+* Update for v1.2 of iPhone App
+* Support for sequential order numbers
+* Support for order custom fields
+* Support for background app refresh
+* Support for order notifications
+* Learned what the fox says

 = 1.1 =
 * New functionality for upcoming WooMobile 1.1 iPhone App